Mediterranean tropical-like cyclone: Meteorological classification and history

 Historically, the term tropical-like cyclone was coined in the 1980s to unofficially distinguish tropical cyclones developing outside the tropics (like in the Mediterranean Basin) from those developing inside the tropics.
 The term tropical-like was in no way meant to indicate a hybrid cyclone exhibiting characteristics not usually seen in "true" tropical cyclones.
 In their matured stages, Mediterranean tropical cyclones show no difference from other tropical storms.
-And only tropical storms are known to develop into hurricanes.
 Mediterranean hurricanes or medicanes are therefore not different from hurricanes elsewhere.

 Mediterranean tropical-like cyclones are not considered to be formally classified tropical cyclones and their region of formation is not officially monitored by any agency with meteorological tasks.
 However, the NOAA subsidiary Satellite Analysis Branch released information related to a medicane in November 2011 while it was active, which they dubbed as "Tropical Storm 01M", though they ceased services in the Mediterranean on 16 December 2011 for undisclosed reasons.
 However, in 2015, the NOAA resumed services in the Mediterranean region; by 2016, the NOAA was issuing advisories on a new tropical system, Tropical Storm 90M.
 Since 2005, ESTOFEX has been issuing bulletins that can include tropical-like cyclones, among others.
 No agency with meteorological tasks, however, is officially responsible for monitoring the formation and development of medicanes, as well as for their naming.

 Despite all this, the whole Mediterranean Sea lies within the Greek area of responsibility with the Hellenic National Meteorological Service (HNMS) as the governing agency, while France's Météo-France serves as a "preparation service" for the western part of the Mediterranean as well.
 As the only official agency covering the whole Mediterranean Sea, HNMS publications are of particular interest for the classification of medicanes.
-HNMS calls the meteorological phenomenon Mediterranean tropical-like Hurricane in its annual bulletin and – by also using the respective portmanteau word medicane– makes the term medicane quasi-official.
+HNMS calls the meteorological phenomenon Mediterranean tropical-like Hurricane in its annual bulletin and – by also using the respective portmanteau word medicane – makes the term medicane quasi-official.
 In a joint article with the Laboratory of Climatology and Atmospheric Environment of the University of Athens, the Hellenic National Meteorological Service outlines conditions to consider a cyclone over the Mediterranean Sea a Medicane:

 In the same article, a survey of 37 medicanes revealed that medicanes could have a well-defined cyclone eye at estimated maximum sustained winds between 47 and 180 km/h, with the lower end being exceptionally low for warm core cyclones.
 Medicanes can indeed develop well-defined eyes at such low maximum sustained winds of around 30 mph as could be seen for a 22 October 2015 medicane near the Albanian coast.
 This is much lower than the lower threshold for eye development in tropical systems in the Atlantic Ocean which seems to be close to 50 mph, well below hurricane-force winds.